BachirKhiati/WoltOpeningHours-Exercice/README.md

         * English
         * Finnish

-    - Used 3rd party librarie to handle the animations.
+    - Used 3rd party libraries to handle the animations.

     - Implemented Fastlane for build and store delivery.

-    - Impmlemented Splash screen for both native platform and updated the icons.
+    - Implemented Splash screen for both native platform and updated the icons.

         * in android, I linked my own native library directly to the project. check it.